 Cleaning staff work on all sites, 8am-2pm*.
 They visit all areas sporadically to ensure that they are clean and hygienic and perform tasks in kitchens, communal bathrooms and corridors.

 *varies by campus

 Want to avoid mould & damp in your halls?
-Get in the know with our Damp & Mould
+Get in the know with our Damp and Mould information

-You will be charged for any damage, loss or additional cleaning that you or the other students on your corridor are responsible for causing, however, if the Accommodation Hubs are made aware that there has been damage caused within the communal area / bedrooms a charge will be levied against the student/s for the repairs to be undertaken.
+You will be charged for any damage, loss or additional cleaning that you or the other students on your corridor are responsible for causing.

-Where these are communal charges The Accommodation Hub will request via email for information about how or who caused the damage, if the person/s responsible can be identified the charges to rectify the problem will be allocated to them directly.
-Where a person cannot be identified the cost will be split between the corridor / block.
 You must inform us immediately if you suspect another occupant or visitor of causing damage or removing University property.
 All communal areas are inspected several times a year and should any damage or vandalism be detected, this will be noted and occupants contacted.
-Students will be contacted as soon as possible to make them aware of any communal damage.
+Students will be contacted as soon as possible to make them aware of any communal area damage.

-A request for information will be made and students requested to contact The Accommodation Hub by a certain time with any details that may lead to the identification of the individual responsible.
+A request for information will be made and students requested to contact the Facilities Information Hub by a certain time with any details that may lead to the identification of the individual responsible.
 Should this not be achieved, all occupants will be charged for the repair and no further appeals will be taken.

 Damage Charge Appeals Procedure

 - If upon inspection of your bedroom or communal area there is damage found you will receive a letter from The Accommodation Hub stating that you will be receiving a charge to cover the cost of the repair/replacement.